Exporting photos into a new

 Whilst it's possible to export photos into a new catalog

-from any one of the five Lightroom modules it is much easier if done from
+from any one of the Lightroom Classic modules it is visually much easier if done from

-the Library modules Grid view.
+the Library module Grid view.
 So, the first step would be

 to switch to the Library module, as shown in figure 1.